fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

   Default keystore password: fdo123

+- `manufacturer_session_check_interval`

+   To set the scheduled DI session cleaner interval.
+DI session cleaner will be automatically invoked in the specified time interval.

+   Default value: 60

 ## Support for OnDie Devices

 Refer to [Demo README](../README.md/#configuring-ondie-optional) for steps to configure manufacturer to support OnDie devices.